On terms in a dynamical divisibility sequence having a fixed G.C.D with their indices: Discussing the asymptotic density of and

-Note that the definition of $\textsl{anomalous}$ primes is similar to the one in \cite[Definition 3.2]{sk}.
-However, in the case of elliptic divisibility sequences, many results about distribution and properties of $\textsl{anomalous}$ primes have been proven.
-Authors in \cite{cyclic1} have studied and experimented with the distribution of $\textsl{anomalous}$ primes in case of dynamical divisibility sequences.
+Note that the definition of anomalous primes is similar to the one in \cite[Definition 3.2]{sk}.
+However, in the case of elliptic divisibility sequences, contrary to their dynamical counterparts, many results about distribution and properties of $\text{anomalous}$ primes have been obtained effectively.
+Authors in \cite{cyclic1} have studied and experimented with the distribution of $\text{anomalous}$ primes in case of dynamical divisibility sequences.

-We are now in a position to prove Theorem \ref{thm1}. \begin{proof}[Proof of Theorem \ref{thm1}]We would be just proving Theorem \ref{thm1} (a) as Theorem \ref{thm1} (b) follows in a similar way.
-Now, observe that if $\mathscr{B}_{F,G,k}$ is nonempty, then by Lemma \ref{lm8}, we know that Hence by the Lemma \ref{lm6}, if we prove that converges, then, as $1\notin \mathscr{L}_{k},$ Now using (\ref{eq1}), we obtain, where the convergence of first sum follows by taking $\epsilon=0,\e=1\text{ and }\beta<1$ in Lemma \ref{lm5} and second sum converges due to Definition \ref{df1}.
-Hence our proof is complete.\end{proof}
+We are now in a position to prove Theorem \ref{thm1}. \begin{proof}[Proof of Theorem \ref{thm1}] We will be proving Theorem \ref{thm1}-(1) as Theorem \ref{thm1}-(2) follows in a similar way.
+Observe that as $\mathscr{B}_{F,\,k}$ is nonempty, we must have $\ord(k)<\infty$.
+By Lemma ~\ref{lm6} and Lemma~\ref{lm8}, if we prove that converges, then, as $1\notin \mathscr{T}_{k},$ we get that $\mathbf{d}(\mathscr{B}_{F,\,k})>0$.
+Now using (\ref{eq1}), we obtain that where the convergence of the first sum follows by taking $\epsilon=0,\,\e=1\text{ and }\beta<1$ in Lemma \ref{lm5} and the second sum converges as $F$ is $\t$.
+Hence our proof is complete. \end{proof}

-\section{Calculating the explicit densities of $\mathscr{A}_{F,G,k}$ and $\mathscr{B}_{F,G,k}$}
+\section{Calculating the explicit densities of $\mathscr{A}_{F,\,k}$ and $\mathscr{B}_{F,\,k}$}

-\begin{lemma} The sum is finite. \end{lemma} \begin{proof} The proof is similar to \cite[Lemma A.1]{sk}.
-Since $F(x)$ is $\textsl{nice}$, we can choose a large constant $B$ such that First we deal with the summation of smooth integers $n$ such that $P(n)<B,$
+This section constitutes the main portion of the article.
+We start by demonstrating convergence of a sum involving $\r(n),$ analogous to the sums in \cite[Lemma A.1]{sk} and \cite[Lemma 3.2]{sa}.